 The answers to questions such as "What's a vowel? and "What's a consonant?" are not as straightforward as they might seem.
 When we are talking about our writing system we all know that there are five vowels -- a, e, i, o, and u -- while the remaining (21) letters are consonants.
 Spoken language also has vowels and consonants, but they do not correspond exactly to the letters.
 There are, in fact, about fifteen vowels and twenty-four consonants in standard American English.
 In some cases the relation between letter and sound is simple.
 The letter "v", for example, is pronounced in only one way, and there is no other letter or combination of letters other than "v" that is pronounced like a "v".
 The letter "f" also has a unique pronunciation, but the letter combinations "ph", as in "phone", and sometimes "gh", as in "enough", are also pronounced as an "f".
-Then there are the letters - the written vowels, especially -- that are pronounced in more than one way.
+Then there are the letters -- the written vowels, especially -- that are pronounced in more than one way.
 As we know, vowels have long and short (and other) versions, as seen in the different pronunciations of the "a" in "fame", "fad", and "father".
 Combinations of vowels can be even worse.
 Consider the sentence "The rough, dough-faced plough boy was bothered by a cough" in which there are four different pronunciations of "ough".

 The table on the following page lists words containing the 15 vowels sounds and the twenty-four consonant sounds of everyday American English.
 The organization of the table will be described shortly.

-42
+Vowels

+Consonants

-Vowels Consonants Rounded P-B-M K-G-NG-Y-H ball kate pat book bat gate boot sing mat bird yam boat F-V ham bout fine boil vine Spread W-R beet wear bit rare bed T-D-N-L-S-Z bake bite toe doe Relaxed no bad low bud SO bob zoe TH thin that CH-J-SH cheap jeep sheep mirage
+Rounded K-G-NG-Y-H P-B-M ball pat kate bookbat gate boot sing mat bird yam F-V boat ham fine bout boil vine Spread W-R beet wear bit rare bed T-D-N-L-S-Z bake bite toe doe Relaxed no bad low bud so bob zoe ΤH thin that CH-J-SH cheap jeep sheep mirage